Why should we save endangered species?

-Pollution can cause death by entanglement or ingestion.
-Uncontrolled coastal development along the shoreline limits their nest grounds.
-Poachers take their eggs, and kill them for their meat, skin and shells.
+Pollution can cause fatal entanglement or ingestion.
+Uncontrolled coastal development along the shoreline limits their nesting grounds.
+Poaching activities target their eggs, as well as skin, shells and meat.
 These are just a few of the common threats sea turtles face.

 Sea turtles play a fundamental role in the marine ecosystem.
 By grazing on seagrass, turtles help keep it short, encouraging it to grow horizontally across the sea floor.

-In this way, the seagrass is better able to support and provide protection for other marine life.
-It can also remove carbon dioxide from the atmosphere more efficiently, which is vital for regulating the world’s climate.
+In this way, the seagrass provides better support and protection for other marine life.
+It can also remove carbon dioxide from the atmosphere more efficiently, which is vital for regulating the global climate.

 The Mediterranean is the home of the loggerhead turtle, and they commonly lay their eggs along Greece’s shores.
 The Sea Turtle Protection Society of Greece, since renamed ARCHELON, was established in the 1980s by a group of concerned citizens and scientists who were determined to protect this species, particularly as development threatened their habitats.
 They worked alongside the government to establish protections, which remain in place today.